-For global HYCOM simulations with $1/12^{\circ}$ horizontal resolution, the best case of barotropic tide representation, measured by the lowest M_2 root mean square (RMS) error when compared to TPXO8 atlas, was found to occur with a wave drag scale of 0.5, which is less than in the corresponding barotropic model, but is not zero (Ngodock et al., 2016).
+For global HYCOM simulations with $1/12^{\circ}$ horizontal resolution, the best case of barotropic tide representation, measured by the lowest M2 root mean square (RMS) error when compared to TPXO8 atlas, was found to occur with a wave drag scale of 0.5, which is less than in the corresponding barotropic model, but is not zero (Ngodock, 2016).
 For Atlantic HYCOM simulations performed at the same $1/12^{\circ}$ horizontal resolution, prescribing the observed barotropic tides at the open boundaries significantly improves the tides when compared to the $1/12^{\circ}$ global simulations for the same wave drag.
-Figures 1a and 1b compares the M_2 RMS error in $1/12^{\circ}$ global and Atlantic simulations, in which the domain-averaged error is 5.8 and 2.6 cm, respectively.
-We further found that the RMS error in the Atlantic simulations decreases slightly with less wave drag: the domain-averaged error is 2.8, 2.6, 2.3, and 2.2 cm for a wave drag scale of 0.75, 0.50, 0.25, and 0, respectively.
-Thus, the wave drag is set to zero for all the $1/50^{\circ}$ Atlantic tide simulations discussed in this paper.
+Figures 1a-b compares the M2 RMS error in $1/12^{\circ}$ global and Atlantic simulations, in which the domain-averaged error is 5.8 cm and 2.6 cm, respectively.
+We further found that the RMS error in the Atlantic simulations decreases slightly with less wave drag:

+205 further found that the RMS error in the Atlantic simulations decreases slightly with less wave drag: the domain-averaged error is 2.8, 2.6, 2.3, and 2.2 cm for a wave drag scale of 0.75, 0.50, 0.25, and 0, respectively.
+Thus, the wave drag is set to zero for all the 1/50° Atlantic tide simulations discussed in this paper.

-It is also generally expected that numerical solutions (including the barotropic tides) will improve with finer horizontal resolutions.
-Figures 1c and 1d display the M_2 RMS error represented in two of the 1/50° simulations: NEATL-T in which the bathymetry is linearly interpolated from 1/12° model (Figure 1c) and NEATL-T-HB with the high-resolution 1/50° resolution bathymetry (Figure 1d).
-An increase in the resolution alone from 1/12° to 1/50° does not improve the representation of the barotropic tides: in some areas the error is slightly higher in the 1/50° NEATL-T than that in the 1/12° simulation (Figures 1b and 1c).
-However, the representation of barotropic tides is dramatically improved in the NEATL-T-HB when high-resolution bathymetry and coastline are included (Figure 1d).
+It is also generally expected that numerical solutions (including the barotropic tides) will improve

+- 210 with finer horizontal resolutions.
+Figures 1c-d display the M2 RMS error represented in two of the 1/50° simulations: NEATL-T in which the bathymetry is linearly interpolated from 1/12° model (Figure 1c) and NEATL-T-HB with the high-resolution 1/50° resolution bathymetry (Figure 1d).
+An increase in the resolution alone from 1/12° to 1/50° does not improve the representation of the barotropic tides: in some areas the error is slightly higher in the 1/50° NEATL-T than that in the - 215 1/12° simulation (Figures 1b & 1c).
+However, the representation of barotropic tides is dramatically improved in the NEATL-T-HB when high-resolution bathymetry and coastline are included

+(Figure 1d).
 Thus, the improvement in barotropic tides representation with a higher resolution model is not just due to the increase in horizontal resolution, but to the associated improvements in high-resolution bathymetry and coastline.

-3. Surface Signature of High-Frequency Motions
+220 3.
+Surface signature of high-frequency motions